mhenke/content/files/en-us/learn_web_development/core/frameworks_libraries/svelte_getting_started/index.md

 ## Prerequisites

 Basic familiarity with:
-- HTML, CSS, and JavaScript
+- HTML, CSS, and JavaScript fundamentals
 - Command line/terminal usage
-- Modern JavaScript features (ES6+)
+- Modern JavaScript (ES6+) features
 - Node.js and npm installed on your system

 ## What is Svelte?

 Svelte is a modern JavaScript framework that takes a unique approach to building web applications.
-Unlike traditional frameworks that do most of their work in the browser, Svelte shifts that work into a compile step that happens when you build your app.
+Unlike traditional frameworks that do most of their work in the browser, Svelte shifts that work into a compile step  generating highly optimized vanilla JavaScript.
+The compile step happens when you build your app.

 Key features in Svelte 5.19.0:
 - Runes-based reactivity system with `$state` and `$derived`
 - Improved TypeScript support
 - Enhanced performance through compile-time optimizations
-- Built-in state management
+- Simplified state management
 - Component-based architecture

 ## Installation and Setup